-Kiplinger Preserve is a 157-acre natural area located at 4146 S Kanner Highway, just south of Veteran's Memorial Bridge in Stuart, Florida.
+Kiplinger Nature Preserve is a natural area located at 4146 S. Kanner Highway, just south of Veterans Memorial Bridge in Stuart, Florida.

-The balance of the tract is the northern two-thirds of a long narrow mangrove fringed island in the South Fork of the St. Lucie River.
+The balance of the tract is the northern two-thirds of a long narrow mangrove-fringed island in the South Fork of the St. Lucie River.
 Together, the island and mainland parcels include almost three miles of riverfront.
-The land once belonged to the Kiplinger Washington Editors, Inc. and the Kiplinger Foundation Inc. until Martin County acquired the land and created the preserve adding it to their other public lands.

-The Kiplinger Nature Preserve contains a diverse mixture of high quality ecological communities including Freshwater and Mangrove Swamps, Wet Prairie and Estuarine/River.
-Within three miles of downtown Stuart, the preserve contains healthy stands of Sand Pine/Scrub Oak, a vegetative community considered environmentally important by Martin County as well as Pine Flatwoods, and Scrubby Flatwoods.
+Within three miles of downtown Stuart, the preserve contains healthy stands of Sand Pine/Scrub Oak, a vegetative community considered environmentally important by Martin County as well as Pine Flatwoods and Scrubby Flatwoods.

-A mixture of wildlife also call this area home including the Great Blue Heron, Snowy Egret, the Golden-Silk Spider, raccoons, alligators and other creatures native to south Florida.
-In addition to the picturesque hiking trail with three footbridges, other features of the preserve include public parking and a floating dock for fishing opportunities or launching a kayak/canoe.
+A mixture of wildlife also call this area home including the Great Blue Heron, Snowy Egret, Golden-Silk Spider, raccoons, alligators and other creatures native to South Florida.